Suharsh329/hourglass/README.md

 ```
 *On completion of timer, the task will be tick-marked.
 (Not implemented yet)*

-## Backup
+## Backup & Sync
-How do I use the application on multiple devices with the same database and keep a backup of the database?
+How do I synchronize the application on multiple devices and keep a backup of the database?
-One option is to store the backup on an external hard-drive, but to use that copy for multiple devices can become cumbersome.
+One option is to store the backup on an external hard-drive, but to use that copy for multiple devices can become tedious.
 Another option is to store it on the cloud.
 Most cloud platforms come with desktop applications that allow the user to sync data between a specific local folder and the user's cloud account.
 I suggest looking at this option as it is easy to get started with.
 ##### Cloud Platforms